-- b.
-A recipient, as a condition of eligibility for benefits, shall, subject to good cause exceptions [as], which exceptions shall be defined by the commissioner and shall be considered broadly in consideration of the recipient's health, safety, family needs, financial considerations, and other factors as determined by the commissioner, be required to: do all acts stated herein necessary to establish the paternity of a child born out-of-wedlock, and to establish and participate in the enforcement of child support obligations; cooperate with work requirements established by the commissioner; make application for any other assistance for which members of the assistance unit may be eligible; be income and resource eligible as defined by the commissioner, including the deeming of income and resources as appropriate; provide all necessary documentation which shall include the federal Social Security number for all assistance unit members, except for an eligible [alien] immigrant who cannot be assigned a Social Security number due to his status, or make application for same; sign an agreement to repay benefits in the event of receipt of income or resources, including General Assistance repayment subject to a Supplemental Security Income Interim Assistance Reimbursement Agreement, but excluding repayment from unemployment benefits and other government benefits; and comply with personal identification requirements as a condition of receiving benefits, which may employ the use of high technology processes for the detection of fraud. - c.
-Notwithstanding any other provision of law or regulation to the contrary, an applicant shall not be [eligible] deemed ineligible for benefits [when] on the grounds that the applicant's eligibility for benefits is the result of a [voluntary] cessation of employment [without good cause, as determined by the commissioner], unless
+b.
+A recipient, as a condition of eligibility for benefits, shall, subject to good cause exceptions [as], which exceptions shall be defined by the commissioner and shall be considered broadly in consideration of the recipient's health, safety, family needs, financial considerations, and other factors as determined by the commissioner, be required to: do all acts stated herein necessary to establish the paternity of a child born out-of-wedlock, and to establish and participate in the enforcement of child support obligations; cooperate with work requirements established by the commissioner; make application for any other assistance for which members of the assistance unit may be eligible; be income and resource eligible as defined by the commissioner, including the deeming of income and resources as appropriate; provide all necessary documentation which shall include the federal Social Security number for all assistance unit members, except for an eligible [alien] immigrant who cannot be assigned a Social Security number due to his status, or make application for same; sign an agreement to repay benefits in the event of receipt of income or resources, including General Assistance repayment subject to a Supplemental Security Income Interim Assistance Reimbursement Agreement, but excluding repayment from unemployment benefits and other government benefits; and comply with personal identification requirements as a condition of receiving benefits, which may employ the use of high technology processes for the detection of fraud.

-- 1 the applicant intentionally and voluntarily left employment within - 2 [90] 30 days prior to the date of application for benefits for the sole - 3 purpose of qualifying for Work First New Jersey benefits, without - 4 good cause.
-Good cause shall be considered broadly in - 5 consideration of the recipient's health, safety, family needs, - 6 financial considerations, and other factors as determined by the - 7 commissioner. - 8 d.
-A voluntary assignment or transfer of income or resources 9 within one year prior to the time of application for benefits for the - 10 purpose of qualifying therefor shall render the applicant and the - 11 applicant's assistance unit members ineligible for benefits for a - 12 period of time determined by regulation of the commissioner, which - 13 period shall not exceed the value of the income or resource divided - 14 by the monthly standard of need, established pursuant to section 9 of - 15 P.L.1997, c.13 (C.44:10-42), or twelve months, whichever value is - 16 less. - 17 e.
-Any income or resources that are exempted by federal law - 18 for purposes of eligibility for benefits shall not reduce the amount - 19 of benefits received by a recipient and shall not be subject to a lien - 20 or be available for repayment to the State or county agency for - 21 benefits received by the individual.
-Income and resources received - 22 by a recipient shall not be used to prospectively disqualify a 23 - recipient from assistance and shall be considered only in the month - 24 received and at the time of any new application except as provided - 25 in subsection d. above. - 26 (cf: P.L.1997, c.14, s.2) - 27
+- c.
+Notwithstanding any other provision of law or regulation to the contrary, an applicant shall not be [eligible] deemed ineligible for benefits [when] on the grounds that the applicant's eligibility for benefits is the result of a [voluntary] cessation of employment [without good cause, as determined by the commissioner], unless the applicant intentionally and voluntarily left employment within [90] 30 days prior to the date of application for benefits for the sole purpose of qualifying for Work First New Jersey benefits, without good cause.
+Good cause shall be considered broadly in consideration of the recipient's health, safety, family needs, financial considerations, and other factors as determined by the commissioner. - d.
+A voluntary assignment or transfer of income or resources within one year prior to the time of application for benefits for the purpose of qualifying therefor shall render the applicant and the applicant's assistance unit members ineligible for benefits for a period of time determined by regulation of the commissioner, which period shall not exceed the value of the income or resource divided by the monthly standard of need, established pursuant to section 9 of P.L.1997, c.13 (C.44:10-42), or 12 months, whichever value is less. - e.
+Any income or resources that are exempted by federal law for purposes of eligibility for benefits shall not reduce the amount of benefits received by a recipient and shall not be subject to a lien or be available for repayment to the State or county agency for benefits received by the individual.
+Income and resources received by a recipient shall not be used to prospectively disqualify a recipient from assistance and shall be considered only in the month received and at the time of any new application except as provided in subsection d. of this section.